“A ship in harbour is safe, but that is not what ships are built for.” — John A. Shedd

 If you’re sailing in treacherous waters, or too close to the rocks, in unvafourable winds, then it might be wise to drop anchor.

-If you’ve been sailing all day and find yourself in a lovely sheltered bay, again, you might decide to drop anchor and rest in place for a while.
+If you’ve been sailing all day and find yourself in a lovely sheltered bay, again, you might decide to drop anchor and rest for a while.

 And if you are way out to sea, beyond the sight of land in any direction, unsure of where you are or whether you are drifting south, again, you may choose to rely upon an anchor.